After you have created custom acoustic models or language models, you can deploy them in a custom speech-to-text endpoint.

-To create a new custom endpoint, click “Deployments” from the “Menu” menu on the top of the page.
-This takes you to a table called “Deployments” of current custom endpoints.
-If you have not yet created any endpoints, the table will be empty.
+To create a new custom endpoint, select Deployments on the Custom Speech menu at the top of the page.
+This action takes you to the Deployments page, which contains a table of current custom endpoints.
+If you have not yet created any endpoints, the table is empty.
 The current locale is reflected in the table title.

-To create a new endpoint, click the “Create New” link under the table title.
-On the "Create Deployment"" screen, enter a "Name" and "Description" of your custom deployment.
-From the "Acoustic Model" drop-down, select the desired acoustic model, and from the "Language Model" drop-down, select the desired language model.
+In the Acoustic Model list, select the acoustic model that you want, and in the Language Model list, select the language model that you want.
 The choices for acoustic and language models always include the base Microsoft models.
 The selection of the base model limits the combinations.
 You cannot mix conversational base models with search and dictate base models.

 After you have selected your acoustic and language models, select Create.
 This action returns you to the Deployments page.
 The table now includes an entry that corresponds to your new endpoint.
 The endpoint’s status reflects its current state while it is being created.
 It can take up to 30 minutes to instantiate a new endpoint with your custom models.
 When the status of the deployment is Complete, the endpoint is ready for use.

 When the deployment is ready, the deployment name becomes a link.
 Selecting the link displays the Deployment Information page, which displays the URLs of your custom endpoint to use with either an HTTP request or the Microsoft Cognitive Services Speech Client Library, which uses web sockets.